Adding a new KPI to a KPI chart

 A single KPI chart can display several KPIs.
 Which performance values that are displayed in the KPI tiles can differ from KPI to KPI.
 When adding a new KPI to a KPI chart, you define which values to monitor in the tiles, and for which categories.

-The values of a KPI are displayed in tiles, where each tile represents a certain category (New York in this example) .
+The values of a KPI are displayed in tiles, where each tile represents a certain category (Boston in this example) .

 - display a primary value, which shows the most recent measure of a certain factor (a).
 What is measured is displayed beneath the value.

 - display a comparative value, to which the primary value is compared or evaluated (b).
 Examples are comparisons of the actual value to a target, or to a corresponding value for another time period.
-What is measured is displayed also here also.
+What is measured is also displayed here.

 - use colors of the tile backgrounds to indicate the current performance level (c).
-Rules for the coloring can be set up.
+Rules for the coloring can be configured.
 They can, for example, contain threshold values against which the current primary value is valuated.
 Depending on the results of the evaluation, the tile backgrounds are colored differently.

 - display a sparkline that shows the primary value over time (d).
 The dot ending a sparkline indicates the current value.
 The sparklines can be supplemented with a scale showing the vertical range.